erpc-io/eRPC/README.md

      * ConnectX-4 or newer Mellanox Ethernet NICs.
 Non-Mellanox Ethernet NICs are not supported.
      * ConnectX-3 and older Mellanox NICs are supported in eRPC's RoCE mode.
-     * PRs for unsupported NICs (e.g., via DPDK) are welcome.
+     * Support for other NICs via DPDK is under development.
    * InfiniBand mode: Any InfiniBand-compliant NICs
    * RoCE mode: Any RoCE-compilant NICs
    * Mellanox NIC drivers: